On images of Mori dream spaces: Amplifications

-In \cite[\S 2]{ahl}, the notion of MDS has been extended to not necessarily $\bq$-factorial normal projective varieties.
-In this subsection we call them non-$\bq$-factorial MDS, and show that our main results are also valid in that context.
+In \cite[Section 2]{MR2660680}, the notion of Mori dream space was extended to normal projective varieties which are not necessarily $\bQ$-factorial.
+Throughout this subsection we call them Mori dream spaces, and use the term $\bQ$-factorial Mori dream space to indicate the ordinary one of \pref{df:Mori dream space}.
+We can show that our main results are also valid for this Mori dream space.
+For simplicity we assume that the base field is algebraically closed.

-\begin{defi} Let $X$ be a normal projective variety. $X$ is said to be a non-$\bq$-factorial MDS if \begin{enumerate} \item $\Cl{(X)}$ is finitely generated, where $\Cl{(X)}$ denotes the Weil divisor class group of $X$. \item A Cox ring of $X$ (see below for the definition) is of finite type over the base field. \end{enumerate} \end{defi} \begin{defi} Let $X$ be a normal projective variety with finitely generated $\Cl{(X)}$.
-Let $\Gamma\subset\WDivi{(X)}$ be a finitely generated subgroup of rank $\dim_{\bq}\Cl{(X)}_{\bq}$ which maps injectively to $\Cl{(X)}_{\bq}$.
-A Cox ring of $X$ is the multi-section ring

-for such $\Gamma$. \end{defi} Note that our definitions of non-$\bq$-factorial MDS and Cox rings coincide with those of $bq$-factorial MDSs when the variety is $\bq$-factorial.
-Note also that the finite generation of a Cox ring is independent of the choice of $\Gamma$.

-\begin{rem} Our definition of a Cox ring is different from that in \cite[\S 2]{ahl}, but they differ up to taking the quotient by a finite group.
-The properties we are interested in, like finite generation, are invariant under such operations, so there is no significant difference between them.

-In the proof of \cite[Lemma 2.4]{ahl}, they used the characteristic zero assumption so that they can apply the existence of resolutions.
-Actually we can avoid the use of resolutions as follows, so that their results work in arbitrary characteristics.